Skip to main content

 Class A Misdemeanor

-• ✅ Loaded and concealed anywhere in vehicle
+• Loaded and concealed anywhere in the vehicle

-• ✅ In glove box, center console, etc.
+• In the glove box, center console, or anywhere else

 What to Do If Approached

-2. Inform you’re a CHL holder (optional but recommended)
+2. Let them know you have a CHL (optional but smart).

-4. Don’t reach for anything without announcing it first
+4. Don’t reach for anything without saying what you are doing first.

-If private property owner asks you to leave:
+If a property owner asks you to leave:

 Special Situations